A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Setting sales quotas is a tricky act of finding the right balance.
 Using quotas correctly can inspire your sales team and push them to do their best work.

-Setting too high expectations can mean your sales team will struggle to reach their goals.
-This can lower confidence and cause people to work less hard/work elsewhere.
+Setting too high expectations can cause your sales team to struggle to reach their goals.

 Failure to change quotas in response to unplanned events, such as changes in the market, supply chain problems, or people changes, can lead to big problems.